hugogspereira/secure-real-time-streaming/README.md

 - [Assignment Information](http://vps726303.ovh.net/srsc/)

-In this project, we propose to design and implement a secure UDP channel to support real-time streaming based on a protocal usign cryptographic protection, supporting encrypted and integrity-controlled payloads of protected media frames encoding MPEG4 encoded movies.
+In this project, we propose to design and implement a secure UDP channel to support real-time streaming based on a protocol using cryptographic protection, supporting encrypted and integrity-controlled payloads of protected media frames encoding MPEG4 encoded movies.

 ## Base Components